 - Take notes, organize facts, and write reports from the material

-- Take part in class discussions and share her own ideas
+- Take part in class discussions and share their own ideas

-In math, she should be able to do more difficult word problems and work with fractions and decimals.
+In math, they should be able to do more difficult word problems and work with fractions and decimals.

-If you think your child is struggling in school, talk with her teacher to see if you have reason to be concerned.
-He also can suggest ways you might help her with schoolwork and keep her interested in learning.
+If you think your child is struggling in school, talk with their teacher to see if you have reason to be concerned.
+Their teacher also can suggest ways you might help them with schoolwork and keep them interested in learning.

-While your daughter enjoys being with her friends, you’re still important in her life.
-Show your support by being at all her activities and be positive in your feedback.
-Focus on successes, and if you need to correct her in some way, do it one-on-one and not in front of her friends.
+While your daughter enjoys being with their friends, you’re still important in their life.
+Show your support by being at all their activities and be positive in your feedback.
+Focus on successes, and if you need to correct them in some way, do it one-on-one and not in front of their friends.

 This is also a good time to start laying ground rules for being online.
-Make sure she understands not to give any information to anyone, such as passwords, pictures, your home address, or her phone number.
-She should know that not everything she reads or sees on the internet is true and that she must let you know if a stranger tries to talk with her online.
+Make sure they understand not to give any information to anyone, such as passwords, pictures, your home address, or their phone number.
+They should know that not everything they read or see on the internet is true and that they must let you know if a stranger tries to talk with them online.